baayusika-png/movie_app/README.md

 # Popcorn - Flutter Movie App

-MovieVerse is a Flutter application that allows users to browse movies, save favorites to a wishlist, and manage their own movie collection.
+Popcorc is a Flutter application that allows users to browse movies, save favorites to a wishlist, and manage their own movie collection.
 The app demonstrates **Provider state management**, **REST API integration**, **authentication**, and **CRUD operations** while following a clean project structure.

 ---